 Former Principal, Matthew Edwards, who joined the school in 2015 and drove the improvement to the Good rating, has now moved on, replaced for the 2020-21 academic year by an Acting Principal.
 In June 2021, the school announced the appointment of Mr. Roger Hancock as the new Principal.

-Mr. Hancock joins The Sheffield School from Outstanding-rated Dubai English Speaking College, where he was an Assistant Headteacher responsible for Year 13 students in their final academic year.
+Mr. Hancock joined The Sheffield School from Outstanding-rated Dubai English Speaking College, where he was an Assistant Headteacher responsible for Year 13 students in their final academic year.

 After 8 years of stagnation in the KHDA ratings - Acceptable being the minimum rating expected by the Inspection teams - the upgrade to Good in the 2016/17 academic year was proof that new leadership and dedicated staff have made a real difference to the quality of education being delivered at this established school.
 The report for 2019-20 continues to indicate the path to improvement at the Sheffield School is still ongoing, albeit with some setbacks which we expect to be addressed rapidly.